What is a PhotoFacial?

-What are the possible side effects of IPL?
+What are possible side effects from IPL?

 Most patients experience mild side effects, like temporary swelling, redness, crusting, bruising, or superficial blisters.
 These subside within a day or two after the procedure.
 Patients will not be sun sensitive, but they should keep in mind that excessive sun exposure will affect the results of the procedure.
 Patients should always wear sunscreen to protect their skin, and decrease the appearance of redness, brown spots, wrinkles, and skin cancer.

 Patients about to undergo an IPL laser treatment are usually asked to avoid self-tanners and excessive sun for 2 – 4 weeks prior to the procedure.
 You should discontinue the use of minocycline, tetracycline, doxycycline or Retin-A/Renova several days before each treatment and may be asked to take aspirin or ibuprofen a week before the procedure to help prevent bruising.
 You should also protect the treated areas with sunscreen between sessions.

 What makes Renew Beauty your best choice for PhotoFacials in Dallas, Frisco and Arlington?

 With over 14 years of beauty industry excellence, we provide beauty services you can trust, specializing in solutions for all skin types, and customize a treatment plan for you.

 Our team of beauty experts are here to help you navigate complex skin concerns, make recommendations for your next refresh and ultimately, help you feel safe and secure when moving forward with your next med spa service.